History of applications of martingales in survival analysis: The Hazard Rate and a Martingale Estimator

 This is precisely the Nelson-Aalen estimator.

 Although a general formulation of this concept can be based within the Markov chain framework as defined above, it is clear that this really has nothing to do with the Markov property.
-Rather, the correct setting would be a general point process, or counting process, $N(t)$ where the rate, or intensity process as a function of past occurrences, $\lambda(t)$, satisfied the property (\ref{multiplint}).
+Rather, the correct setting would be a general point process, or counting process, $N(t)$ where the intensity process as a function of past occurrences, $\lambda(t)$, satisfied the property (\ref{aalen:multiplint}).

 This was clear to Aalen before entering the Ph.D.\ study at the University of California at Berkeley in 1973.
-The trouble was that no proper mathematical theory for counting processes with intensity processes dependent on the past had been published in the general literature by that time.
+The trouble was that no mathematical theory for counting processes with intensity processes dependent on the past had been published in the general literature by that time.
 Hence there was no possibility of formulating general results for the Nelson-Aalen estimator and related quantities.
 On arrival in Berkeley, Aalen was checking the literature and at one time in 1974 he asked professor David Brillinger at the Department of Statistics whether he knew about any such theory.
-Brillinger had then recently received the Ph.D.\ thesis of Pierre Bremaud (Bremaud, 1973), who had been a student at the Electronics Research Laboratory in Berkeley, as well as preprints of papers by Boel, Varayia and Wong (1975a, 1975b) from the same department.
-Aalen received those papers and it was immediately clear to him that this was precisely the right tool for giving a proper theory for the Nelson-Aalen estimator.
+Brillinger had then recently received the Ph.D.\ thesis of Pierre Bremaud \cite{bremaud-1973}, who had been a student at the Electronics Research Laboratory in Berkeley, as well as preprints of papers by Boel, Varaiya and Wong~\cite{boel-et-al-1975a,boel-et-al-1975b} from the same department.
+These fundamental papers laid a theoretical probabilistic foundation for counting processes.
+The papers were not related to statistical analysis, but Aalen noted that the theory they contained was precisely the right tool for giving a proper statistical theory for the Nelson-Aalen estimator.
 Soon it turned out that the theory led to a much wider reformulation of the mathematical basis of the whole of survival and event history analysis, the latter meaning the extension to transitions between several different possible states.

-The mentioned papers were apparently the first to give a proper mathematical theory for counting processes with a general intensity process.
+The mentioned papers by Bremaud and by Boel, Varayia and Wong were apparently the first to give a proper mathematical theory for counting processes with a general intensity process.
 As explained in this historical account, it turned out that martingale theory was of fundamental importance.
 With hindsight, it is easy to see why this is so.
 Let us start with a natural heuristic definition of an intensity process formulated as follows:

-where $dN(t)$ denotes the number of jumps (essentially 0 or 1) in $[t,t+dt)$.
+where $\D N(t)$ denotes the number of jumps (essentially 0 or 1) in $[t,t+dt)$.
 We can rewrite the above as

 that is

 where $\lambda(t)$ can be moved inside the conditional expectation since it is a function of the past.
 Let us now introduce the following process: